epam/TimeBaseClickhouseConnector/README.md

 * `flushMessageCount` - data will be replicated in batch upon the achievement of the defined message count.
 * `flushTimeoutMs` - in case `flushMessageCount` has not been reached data is replicated anyways after `flushTimeoutMs` time runs out.

+## Known Limitations

+The replicator does not currently support the replication of nested objects other than arrays.